Induction for New Students 2019; Mon 30 September - Fri 4 October

 - The Degree Programme Handbook which contains information about the department, our staff and who you should contact, teaching and learning policies, assessment policies, progression regulations and student support.

 - The Brush up Your Skills web page, from which you can find the summer workbook.
 A diagnostic test will be available on our DUO pages from 16 September, as well as other maths revision materials and resources.
 The online diagnostic test is compulsory for all Maths Honours students, and non-Single Maths Honours students (eg Natural Scientists on the combined Maths & Physics programme) taking the two core maths modules in the first year.

 University Induction timetable

-The university has put together a comprehensive package of induction activities which will take place between from Wednesday 27th September for International students and from Monday 2nd October to Friday 6th October for home undergraduates.
+The university has put together a comprehensive package of induction activities which will take place from Wednesday 25 September for International students and from Monday 30 September for home students.

 Use the Online Induction Planner to plan your first week’s activities by College and Department.

 The Online Induction Planner has been designed to let you know where you need to be and when, according to your Department and College Induction activities and events.

 Attendance of department based activities is compulsory and we have tried to plan the week's activities so that wherever possible they do not clash with any other college, university or sport commitment, many of which are repeated to allow you several opportunities to take part.

 You will also collect your free calculator from the Maths Office during Induction Week.

 We hope that one of the highlights of your time studying Maths in Durham will be interacting with the staff, who are hoping to share their passion for the subject with you.
 Although some first year lectures have over 200 students in them, small group tutorials supporting the lectures means getting help from staff is made easier.